iulianstana/catalog-data-chambers/README.md

 ### Spider commands (*cdep_voting*)

+#### after

+Crawl all years starting from this year.
+If this argument is provided, all others will be ignored.

 #### year

 Year to crawl.
 If no month and day specified, it will crawl every day of every month (for which it finds activity)